facelessuser/coloraide/docs/src/markdown/manipulation.md

     color.coords()
     ```

-2. With using the `#!css-color color()` function syntax, if a channel is not explicitly defined, it will be considered
+2. When using the `#!css-color color()` function syntax, if a channel is not explicitly defined, it will be considered
-undefined.
+undefined as well, the exception is that `alpha` is usually assumed to be `1` unless explicitly defined.

     ```playground
     Color('color(srgb 1)').coords()